Anti-Pattern-Inc/saasus-platform-document/docs/tutorial/prepare-the-sample-application.md

 Let's turn this simple web application into SaaS.

-\*The difference between the source code at the start of the tutorial and at the end of the tutorial is
+\*Please refer to the following for the difference between the source code at the start and end of the tutorial.<br/>
 PHP
 [https://github.com/saasus-platform/sampleapp-basic-chat/pull/10/files](https://github.com/saasus-platform/sampleapp-basic-chat/pull/10/files)

 Next.js
 [https://github.com/saasus-platform/sampleapp-basic-chat/pull/11/files](https://github.com/saasus-platform/sampleapp-basic-chat/pull/11/files)

-Please use this as a reference.